-The tags\doc name must correspond with how you label your tags file.
+The tags_doc name must correspond with how you label your tags file.
 Here, "doc" should be your project name.

-2. In the \data file, add a yml file similar to tags\doc.yml.
+2. In the data file, add a yml file similar to tags_doc.yml.
 The YML file lists the tags that are allowed:

-'''

 allowed-tags:

-'''

 - getting-started

 - overview

 - formatting

 - publishing

 - single-sourcing

 - special-layouts

 - content types

+- 3. In the includes folder, there's a taglogic.html file.
+This file has common logic for getting the tags and listing out the pages containing the tag in a table with summaries or truncated excerpts.
+You don't have to do anything with the file just leave it there because the tag archive pages reference it.

-- 3. Create a tag archive file for each tag in your tags\doc.yml list.
-Name the file like this: doc\tag-getting-started.html, where doc is your project name.
+- 4. Create a tag archive file for each tag in your tags_doc.yml list.
+Name the file like this: doc_tag-getting-started.html, where doc is your project name.
 (Again, tags with multiple words need hyphens in them.)